hparcells/rising-swag/docs/docs/contributing.md

 },
 ```

+There are other additional keys that can be added to change the appearance of the item. `spoiler: true` or `nsfw: true` can be added to blur the item until a button is clicked.

 ### Adding Features

 If there is something missing that you would like to see, open an issue!
 I'd love to discuss this.